Urinary Tract Infections (2/4): Causes, Pathogens and Risk Factors

 Ascending infection:

 Ascending infections are the most common cause of urinary tract infections.
-As the female urethra is short and intestinal bacteria tend to colonize the perineum and vulva, women tend more often than men to urinary tract infections.
+Because the female urethra is short and intestinal bacteria tend to colonize the perineum and vulva, women are more prone to UTIs than men.

 Hematogenous infection:

-Hematogenous caused urinary tract infections are rare: urogenital tuberculosis, renal abscess, perinephric abscess or in some cases epididymitis.
+Hematogenous-caused urinary tract infections are rare: urogenital tuberculosis, renal abscess, perinephric abscess, or epididymitis.

 Lymphatic spread of urinary tract infection: